 Awards and Honors

-Shortly after becoming an officer for the American Astronomical Society, she won the Ellen Richards Research Prize.
-She used the money from the award to create the Annie J. Cannon award which is given out to a female astronomer in North America, within five years of receiving her doctorate, who has contributed notably to the field of Astronomy.
-The award now comes with a $1,500 prize and an expenses paid opportunity to speak at the yearly AAS convention.
+The Association to Aid Scientific Research by Women awarded the 1932 Ellen Richards Research Prize for $1,000 to two worthy recipients, one being Annie Jump Cannon.
+She used the $1,000 prize money as seed money for an ongoing prize to be given out to a female astronomer of accomplishment on a bi-annual basis.
+Today the Annie Jump Cannon Award in Astronomy is given out annually to a woman astronomer in North America, within five years of receiving her doctorate, who has contributed notably to the field of Astronomy.
+The award now comes with a $1,500 prize and an expense paid opportunity to speak at the yearly AAS convention.

 In 1940, the year before her death, Miss Cannon formerly retired from the Harvard Observatory.
 As is often the case for those dedicated to their field, she continued her work until the day she died on April 13, 1941, at Cambridge, Massachusetts.
 She died at age 77 having never married or bore any children.
 During her life and career, which lasted over four decades, Annie Jump Cannon helped women gain respect and acceptance within the scientific community.
 Though she was busy with her first love, astronomy, Miss Cannon was also an outspoken suffragist and aided in the women's civil rights movement.
 She helped a generation of women create careers of their own, despite the odds that were against them.